DeviaVir/zenbot/README.md

     --up_trend_threshold=<value>  threshold to trigger a buy signal (default: 0) --down_trend_threshold=<value>  threshold to trigger a sold signal (default: 0)

+stddev
+  description:
+    Buy when standard deviation and mean increase, sell on mean decrease.
+  options:
+    --period=<value>  period length, set poll trades to 100ms, poll order 1000ms (default: 100ms)
+    --trendtrades_1=<value>  Trades for array 1 to be subtracted stddev and mean from (default: 5) --trendtrades_2=<value>  Trades for array 2 to be calculated stddev and mean from (default: 53) --min_periods=<value>  min_periods (default: 1250)

 ta_ema
   description:
     Buy when (EMA - last(EMA) > 0) and sell when (EMA - last(EMA) < 0).
 Optional buy on low RSI.